OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_appendix.md

 - `set interval(0)` does not switch the optode to polled mode, `enable polled mode` is now used.

 Certain settings within an optode are protected, such that an unlocking command needs to be entered before the setting can be changed, these are `passkey` or `protect` depending on firmware.

-The following terminal configuration works for all optode types:

-- 9600 baud rate
-- 8 data bits
-- 1 stop bit
-- No parity
-- Xon/Xoff flow control on
-- Local echo
-- CR+LF receive and transmit

 ### Framework 3 (since 2013)